abhikanojia/abhikanojia.github.io/_posts/ruby_on_rails/2024-02-29-what-are-concerns-in-rails.md

 ---
 layout: post
 title: "What are Concerns in Rails?"
-categories: "rails-8"
+categories: "rails ruby"
-tags: rails rails-8
+tags: rails ruby
 description: "Learn about rails concerns their uses and benefits under 2 minutes.
 Lets get started then."
 keywords:
   - rails ruby concerns modules-in-rails